kamermanpr/HIP-study/dropout_predictors.md

 # Conclusion

-Depression (on BDI), income stability and group allocation did not predict whether or not an individual's data were present at 8 weeks.
-However, sex did: men were more likely to have been lost to follow-up at the 8-week time point, but the confidence interval was very wide (OR = 3.25 [95% CI: 1.11-10.97], p < 0.05).
+Income stability, sex and group allocation did not predict whether or not an individual's data were present at 8 weeks.
+However, depression did: those with greater depression (on BDI) were more likely to have been lost to follow-up at the 8-week time point (main effect of depression severity: likelihood ratio = 11.31, df = 3, p = 0.01; OR for linear component of logistic regression = 4.01, 95% CI = 1.68 - 11.59).

 # Session information